liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/06-retrieve-and-display-entries.markdown

 By extending `ListFragment`, the `EntriesFragment` class contains an implicit `ListView` that you'll use to display the entries.
-This means that you don't have to define a `ListView` in a layout file.
+This means that you don't have to define a `ListView` in a layout file, as you did when displaying guestbooks in the drawer.
 For its variables, the `EntriesFragment` class requires the `_guestbookId` variable so it can retrieve the corresponding guestbook's entries.
 The class also requires the `entries` variable so it can hold those entries.

-If you've dealt with Android fragments before, then you're probably familiar with the empty constructor and `newInstance` method.
+If you have experience with Android fragments, then you're probably familiar with the empty constructor and `newInstance` method.
 When the screen orientation changes or the user switches apps, Android needs a way to restore the fragment.
 Instead of recreating the fragment from scratch, the `newInstance` method lets Android restore it with the proper `guestbookId`.
-The `onCreate` method sets the fragment's `_guestbookId` value by using the bundle arguments set in `newInstance`.
-See [this blog post](http://www.androiddesignpatterns.com/2012/05/using-newinstance-to-instantiate.html) for more information on using a `newInstance` method to manage fragments.
+The `onCreate` method sets the fragment's `_guestbookId` by using the bundle arguments set in `newInstance`.
+See
+[this blog post](http://www.androiddesignpatterns.com/2012/05/using-newinstance-to-instantiate.html)
+for more information on using a `newInstance` method to manage fragments.

 The final method in `EntriesFragment` is `reloadEntries`.
-Recall that the `reloadGuestbooks` method in `GuestbooksActivity` refreshes the guestbook list with the latest guestbooks returned from the server.
-The `reloadEntries` method does the same for entries.
-The callback class you'll write next calls `reloadEntries` when the server call succeeds.
+Recall that when getting guestbooks, `GetGuestbooksCallback` calls the `reloadGuestbooks` method of `GuestbooksActivity`.
+This is how the callback sends the guestbooks to the activity.
+The `reloadEntries` method in `EntriesFragment` serves the analagous purpose for entries: the callback needs it to send the entries to the fragment.
+Next, you'll create this callback.

-### Creating a Callback Class [](id=creating-a-callback-class)
+## Creating a Callback Class [](id=creating-a-callback-class)

-Recall that you needed a callback class to retrieve guestbooks asynchronously from the Guestbook portlet.
+Recall that when you retrieved guestbooks, you needed a callback class to route the call asynchronously through a background thread.
+This callback class also received the guestbooks as JSON, transformed them into `GuestbookModel` objects, and then passed them to `GuestbooksActivity`.
 You need an analogous callback class for retrieving entries.
 In the `callback` package, create the `GetEntriesCallback` class.
 Replace its contents with the following code:

     package com.liferay.docs.liferayguestbook.callback;